Model S

 1736

-• • Updated front end design
+• • Updated front end design with various hardware improvements.

 Plaid Refresh